zkpservices/zkpservices/site/docs/zkp.edited.md

   Confirm membership in a club or organization without revealing member details (such as your address).
 * **Credential verification**
   Prove academic or professional credentials without revealing specifics (such as where you attended).
-* **KYC verification**
-  Prove to an organisation or company that you are who you say you are without revealing your passport, license, or other documents.

 2. **Healthcare**

 Sharing medical data is often necessary, but traditional systems can overshare and compromise patient privacy.

-In the medical field, unauthorized or accidental access to patient data, such as with system oversights of third-party data breaches, compromises patient confidentiality and trust.
+In the medical field, unauthorized or accidental access to patient data (such as with system oversights of third-party data breaches) compromises patient confidentiality and trust.
 ZKP allows medical professionals to verify necessary patient information without exposing the entirety of their medical history.

 Only relevant data is accessed whilst patient privacy is preserved.